roc-lang/roc/FAQ.md

 Each of these designs makes Roc a language that's some combination of more error-prone, more confusing, and more brittle to change.
 Disallowing function equality at compile time eliminates all of these drawbacks.

+Note that you can implement the `Eq` ability for a record that contains a function any way you want (for example, ignoring the function).

 ## Why doesn't Roc have a `Maybe` or `Option` or `Optional` type, or `null` or `nil` or `undefined`?

 It's common for programming languages to have a [null reference](https://en.wikipedia.org/wiki/Null_pointer)